Exploring correlations between HEFT Higgs couplings $\kappa_V$ and $\kappa_{2V}$ via HH production at $e^+e^-$ colliders: Introduction

 The accessibility to $a=\kappa_V$ and $b=\kappa_{2V}$ within the HEFT via the total cross section of double Higgs production from WBF has been studied previously in the literature for both types of colliders, future $e^+e^-$ colliders \cite{Contino:2013gna, Gonzalez-Lopez:2020lpd,RoberMariaDaniMJ, Englert:2023uug} like the International Linear Collider (ILC) and the Compact Linear Collider (CLIC) and also at $pp$ colliders like the LHC and its future upgrades in luminosity and energy \cite{Contino:2010mh,Anisha:2022ctm, Englert:2023uug}.
+The reason to choose $e^+e^-$ future planned colliders in the present paper is that these colliders are well known to offer a cleaner environment (i.e. with less background) to study the phenomenological implications of BSM couplings as compared to hadronic colliders like LHC.
+In particular, studying the role of correlations among $\kappa_V$ and $\kappa_{2V}$ at colliders, which is our main purpose in this work, seems to be easier at $e^+e^-$ than at LHC.
 We will consider here two cases of future $e^+e^-$ colliders: 1) ILC \cite{Bambade:2019fyw} with two options for total energy and integrated luminosity $(\sqrt{s}, \mL)$ of $(500 \,{\rm GeV}, 4 \,{\rm ab}^{-1} )$ and $(1000\, {\rm GeV}, 8\, {\rm ab}^{-1} )$, and 2) CLIC \cite{CLICdp:2018cto} with the highest expected energy and luminosity of $(3000 \, { \rm GeV}, 5\,{\rm ab}^{-1})$.
 We will devote our study mainly to the accessibility to test the potential correlations between the effective parameters $a$ and $b$ in the ($\kappa_V$, $\kappa_{2V}$) plane, computing both the total and the differential cross sections.
 We also wish to explore and determine here which kind of differential cross sections and specific final states will provide the highest sensitivity to the different hypotheses for these correlations at $e^+e^-$ colliders.

 The paper is organized as follows: in section \ref{effHcoup} we review the relevant effective Higgs couplings $HVV$ and $HHVV$ within the HEFT in terms of the low-energy parameters $a$ and $b$ and explain their relation with the $\kappa_V$ and $\kappa_{2V}$ parameters, i.e. we derive $a=\kappa_V$ and $b=\kappa_{2V}$.
 In section \ref{WBF-HH} we review and discuss the main features of the relevant subprocess $WW \to HH$, differentiating the two cases of our interest: $\kappa_V^2 \neq \kappa_{2V}$ and $\kappa_V^2 = \kappa_{2V}$.
 Our findings of the high transversality of the final $H$'s for $\kappa_V^2 \neq \kappa_{2V}$ are first pointed out in this section.
 In section \ref{xsectionee} we explore the consequences of assuming different correlations between $\kappa_V$ and $\kappa_{2V}$ both in total and differential cross sections for the $e^+e^- \to HH \nu \bar \nu$ process.
 In particular, we propose three differential cross sections that are sensitive to these correlations.
 In section \ref{correlations} we consider the full process $e^+e^- \to HH \nu \bar \nu \to b \bar b b \bar b \nu \bar\nu$ where the Higgs particles decay into $b \bar b$ pairs and study the accessibility to $\kappa_V$ and $\kappa_{2V}$ and their possible correlations by analizing the final events with 4 $b$-jets and missing transverse energy.
 In section \ref{conclu} we finally summarize our conclusions.